-There are so many different brands of protein powders, and so many different types of protein products, that consumers can often feel overwhelmed when trying to make an informed and health-conscious purchase decision.
-Our goal with this article is to make that decision easier based on a review of medical research.
+There are so many different brands of protein powders, and so many different types of protein products, that consumers can often feel paralyzed by choice.
+Protein powder makes for a convenient and healthy way to build muscle or have a meal-on-the-go.

 The protein dose per serving is 25 g, so it passes the effective dose test as it’s dosed above the minimum-effective dose of 20 g.